scottiea2k11/HEB-TakeHome/README.md

 ## GETTING STARTED

-Hi, you will need to clone this repository to your preferred directory and install supporting resources.
+Clone this repository to your preferred directory and install supporting resources.

 To clone this repo use the following link in your terminal or favorite IDE.